Written by Donna Wentworth

 So, Watt Will It Be?

-I know what you’re thinking, “Microinverters and DC optimisers sound quite similar.”
+You’re probably thinking, “Microinverters and DC optimisers sound quite similar.”
 And you’re right, they do share many similarities.
 Of course, dedicated microinverter or DC optimiser installers might have strong opinions favouring one over the other.
-But at the end of the day, the choice really hinges on what will best suit your home and energy needs.
+However, at the end of the day, the choice really hinges on what will best suit your home and energy needs.

 You also don’t have to make this decision alone!
 At Lenergy we offer both Microinverters and DC Optimisers as we know that not every household is going to fit into one option.
 We are here to help you make the choice between the two with a free consultation.